-Foreign exchange gains and losses arising from the translation of financial assets and liabilities are included in the statement of comprehensive income.
+Foreign exchange gains and losses arising from the translation of financial assets and liabilities are included in the statement of profit or loss and other comprehensive income.

 2.3 Financial assets and financial liabilities

 The Fund's financial assets and liabilities are recognised in the statement of financial position when it becomes a party to the contractual obligation of the instrument.